-- The Bella Union shuts down in 1878, the building becomes a grocery store and meeting room.
+- The Bella Union shut down in 1878; the building became a grocery store and meeting room.

 - By 1878, Al Swearengen’s brother, Winfield, is also living in Deadwood.

-- In 1879 a disastrous fire destroys 300 buildings in Deadwood including the Gem Theater and Star & Bullock’s hardware store.
+- In 1879 a disastrous fire destroyed 300 buildings in Deadwood, including the Gem Theater and Star & Bullock’s hardware store.
 Both businesses are rebuilt.

-- Sol Star becomes mayor of Deadwoodin 1884.
+- Sol Star became mayor of Deadwood in 1884.